msvens/mphotos-web/README.md

 This project is the frontend for [mphotos](https://www.github.com/msvens/mphotos).

 It is my personal [photo blog](https://www.mellowtech.org).
-The focus is to create a simplified workflow from lightroom to photo blog such that once you export your edited images to Google Drive they will be automatically picked up by the photo blog.
+The focus is to create a simplified workflow from lightroom to a photo blog such that once you export your edited images to Google Drive they will be automatically picked up by the photo blog.